SatStressGUI/SatStressGUI/README.md

 information to foreign countries or providing access to foreign persons.

 Older versions of this program can be found at https://drive.google.com/folderview?id=0B_8nH6qrvb9gRXlaY1A4SkhLcGs&usp=sharing.

+Getting Started
+_________________

+To either plot or calculate stresses, the satellite, stresses, and grid must first be defined in their respective tabs.
+Satellite and Grid have buttons for loading and saving their parameters (Sample .sat and .grid files are included in the sample folder).

+Information on the tabs and their parameters are given below:

+Stresses -The Stresses Tab is used to select which stresses to use.

+- For Diurnal and NSR stresses, the h2, k2, and l2 boxes should be left blank, unless the user wants to input their own values.
+Checking the "Input Love Numbers" box will allow you to use custom Love numbers.
+When inputting custom love numbers, you must use the format <Re> + <Im>j.
+Do not use scientific notation.
+1.2 + 3e-05j would look like 1.2+0.00003j.
+- The Obliquity stress must be used with Diurnal or NSR.
+- The Thermal Diffusivity of the Ice Shell Thickening stress does not currently function.
+- Polar Wander uses an elastic, time-independent calculation, so it should probably not be used with other stresses.
+- By turning on the "Assume tidally locked satellite" option, the program will calculate the tidal axis as always perpendicular to the rotational axis.
+- If you turn off the tidal locking option and the plot does not update, press 'Enter' in each of the tidal axis text boxes.
+- Activating the "Despinning" box allows the user to change the initial and final rotation rate of the satellite.
+The rotational period should be input in units of hours.
+- All coordinates should be input as latitude and longitude; conversion to colatitude is handled by the program.